 Hopefully you had a nice weekend. 🙂 I went to a haneri (半襟) course this weekend and was taught how to sew it properly by a professional kimono tailor.
-Was real fun, but let’s talk more about haneri (decorative collar) after we finished the Kimono basics. 😉
+Was real fun, but let’s talk more about haneri (decorative collar) after we finished the kimono basics. 😉

 There are a lot of kimono types differing in tailoring and cloth and another type differing in rank depending on their pattern.
-Today we will start with the types depending on tailoring and cloth.
+Today we will start with the types depending on tailoring and fabrics.

 Next time we will have a look at the different kimono types and ranks.
 That will become a bit hard, but please stay with me!

 P.S.: If you liked the kimono examples, you should take a look here Shinei!! 😉

 Follow me on Instagram

 Read more about kimono, Kumamoto, and me at japandigest.de